geekuillaume/nodejs-api-kickstarter/README.md

 - [Node-Config](https://github.com/lorenwest/node-config) for configuration and environment variable handling
 - [Nodemon](https://github.com/remy/nodemon) to auto-reload your server when saving
 - Tricky parts of code fully commented
+- Kubernetes Deployement with PostgreSQL
+- Continuous integration / deployement with CircleCI
+- Separated env on Kubernetes for each branch

 ## Requirements